himanshupatil361/RoleBasedAuth/README.md

 # Teacher creation by admin
 - same steps admin username n pass
-- json body will be differnet , username should be same
+- json body will be differnet , username should be same. nested json for user table (for authentication)
-- eg : {
+-  create eg : {
          "username" :" teacher1",
          "subject":"subject",
          "user": {